Pehuenche: Culture

 A Spanish writer first described the Pehuenche in 1558:

 That writer did not mention the primary food source of the Pehuenche: the harvest of the seeds of the monkey-puzzle tree (Araucaria araucana), locally called Pehuen.

 The Pehuenche adopted horse meat into their diet after feral horses of Spanish origin reached the eastern foothills of the Andes.
 These herds had developed in the humid pampa, after the Spanish abandoned Buenos Aires the second time in 1541.
 At first, the Pehuenche hunted horses as any other game, but later they began to raise horses for meat and transport.
 To preserve horse meat, they sun-dried it to make charqui ("jerky").

 Juan Ignacio Molina wrote in his Civic History of the Kingdom of Chile (1787) that the language and religion of the Pehuenche were similar to those of other Mapuche, but he described their dress as distinct.
 The men wore skirts rather than trousers, as well as earrings and mantillas.
 Molina described them as nomadic ("vagabond" in his words) and the most industrious and laborious among "all the savages".

+Language

+The Pehuenche speak Mapundungun today.
+In the past, they spoke their own distinct language, which may have been Huarpean.